 But if you hold any intention to enroll in their program, there ought to be things you got to look at, before you decide to make them your regular source of income.

 First off, Project Payday is not a scam!

 I don’t know how all these negative feedback and comments came about.
 But when the authoritative and independent business rating agency, BBB, announces that it is all fair game at PPD, you tend to brush away these dissenting voices.

 In fact, the BBB was so impressed with PPD that it has no hesitation to award the “A” rating to the company.

 So, it comes clean on the accusation of scam, but that does not necessarily qualify PPD as a good source of income.

-But if you think you want to find a site that helps you earn money over long haul, I suggest you look into those paid survey panels or start a e-commerce venture itself.
+But if you think you want to find a site that helps you earn money over the long haul, I suggest you look into those paid survey panels or start an e-commerce venture itself.
 I think Project PayDay is not designed with that in mind.